2.16 Academic Credit for Extra-Institutional and Prior Learning

 For new students, credit should not be awarded for courses not offered by the admitting institution.
 Determinations of course comparability will be made initially by the respective departments and subsequently by published policies and procedures.
 When the content of AP courses or CLEP or DSST exams is close to that of USG common-numbered courses, institutions shall attempt to have consistency across the USG in terms of minimum scores for awarding credit and the course(s) for which credit is awarded.

-For students transferring in with credit based on standardized test scores awarded for courses outside the core, credit must be awarded if the student has passed another course in the sequence and the course(s) for which credit(s) has (have) been awarded is (are) part of the requirements for the degree the student is seeking.
+For students transferring in with credit based on standardized test scores awarded for courses outside the IMPACTS Core, credit must be awarded if the student has passed another course in the sequence and the course(s) for which credit(s) has (have) been awarded is (are) part of the requirements for the degree the student is seeking.

 Institutions have the option to award transfer credits based on standardized test scores even if the student has not passed a higher level course in the course sequence at the sending institution.
 In this case, institutions should follow their published policies and procedures for awarding of credit based on scores achieved on standardized examinations.